A new family of bijections for planar maps: Definitions and main results

-In \cref{sec:bij}, we will introduce the concept of discovery, which are special edges obtained by an exploration of the map.
-An important feature is that a map with $f$ faces has $f-1$ discoveries
+In Section \ref{sec:bij}, we will introduce the concept of discovery, which are special edges obtained by an exploration of the map.
+An important feature is that a map with $f$ faces has $f-1$ discoveries.

 \begin{thm} There is a bijection between planar maps $M$ with a marked discovery and pairs of planar maps $(M_1,M_2)$ such that $M_1$ has a marked vertex and $M_2$ has a marked leaf.
 This bijection preserves the total number of edges and faces.
-It gives the following formula on on planar maps
+This gives the following formula on planar maps

-where $Q(n,f)$ is the number of planar maps with $n$ edges and $f$ faces, and $v_1$ counts the number of vertices in the first map (i.e. $v_1=2+i-f_1$)
+where $Q(n,f)$ is the number of planar maps with $n$ edges and $f$ faces, and $v_1$ counts the number of vertices in the first map (i.e. $v_1=2+i-f_1$).

-This bijection adapts to precubic maps, and the marked vertex of $M_1$ is now a marked leaf.
+This bijection adapts to precubic maps, and the marked vertex of $M_1$ is now a marked leaf (see Remark \ref{rem_precubic}).
 This yields

 where $\alpha(n,f)$ counts the number of (planar) precubic maps with $n$ edges and $f$ faces, and $\alpha^{(1)}(n,f)$ counts the number of precubic maps with $n$ edges and $f$ faces and a marked leaf. \end{thm}